bsebhat/bsebhat.github.io/content/labs/03-ssh-brute-force/_index.md

 In this lab, I'll start by adding a new VM called `hacker`.
 It will have the operating system [Kali Linux](https://www.kali.org/) installed.
 It's a Linux distribution that has a lot of popular [penetration testing](https://en.wikipedia.org/wiki/Penetration_test) tools installed.
 I'll use it in this and future labs to demonstrate how vulnerabilities in the `juiceshop` server and `juice-shop` web application can be exploited.

-I'll use `hacker` to run a SSH login cracking tool to get a Linux user account's password on `juiceshop`, and use several security practices to prevent that from happening again.
+I'll create a new Linux user account on `juiceshop` called `support`, and give it a weak initial password: `babygirl`.

+Then, with Kali Linux instaled on `hacker`, I'll use one of the pre-installed tools to run multiple SSH login attempts on the `juiceshop` web server.
+It will find the weak password, and successfully login the the SSH service.

+Then, I'll install a service on `juiceshop` that blocks the IP address of devices that perform multiple failed login attempts.

-In the first step, I'll create the `hacker` VM.
+In the first step, I'll create (or, in this case, import) that `hacker` VM with Kali Linux.